Vanuatu island to evacuate again as volcano erupts

-Wellington, New Zealand, April 13, 2018 (AFP) - - Villagers on the Vanuatu island of Ambae were facing their second evacuation in seven months Friday after a volcano rumbled back to life and rained ash on their homes.
+Wellington (New Zealand) (AFP) - Villagers on the Vanuatu island of Ambae were facing their second evacuation in seven months Friday after a volcano rumbled back to life and rained ash on their homes.

 Authorities in the Pacific nation have declared a state of emergency on the northern island, where 11,000 people were forced to leave last September.